dirakx1/Dockeriot/installation.md

 # Installation
+This manual describes dockeriot installation on a Raspberry Pi. but you can also do local emulation for developing and prototyping.

-For dockeriot use we need to install docker under an ARM based arquitecture, that is common for embedded systems. we are going to describe a basic installation for the raspberry pi3 platform using the raspbian OS.
+For dockeriot use we need to install docker under an ARM based arquitecture (Raspberry OS architecture), that is common for embedded systems. we are going to describe a basic installation for the raspberry pi3 platform using the raspbian OS.

 ## Raspbian installation